Frozen Shoulder Also Known As “50 Year Old Shoulder”

-The cause of a frozen shoulder is unknown but has been shown to be more prevalent in:
+As mentioned the exact cause is uncertain, but has been shown to be more prevalent in:

-- People with thyroid disorders.
+- People with thyroid disorders

-- Parkinson disease.
+- Parkinson disease

-- Post traumatic incidents involving the upper limb.
+- Post traumatic incidents involving the upper limb

-- Post operative recovery following surgery to the upper limb or breast.
+- Post operative recovery following surgery to the upper limb or breast

-What Are The Stages Of A Frozen Shoulder?
+The Stages Of A Frozen Shoulder

 Disclaimer: Sydney Physio Clinic provides this information as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific advice or assistance on What Is A Frozen Shoulder? should consult his or her general practitioner, physiotherapist or otherwise appropriately skilled practitioner.